mmir-portfolio/mmir-portfolio.github.io/_posts/2025-07-08-Creating-bookreader-Chatbot-with-OpenAI.md

 image: "/posts/OpenAI-img.png"
 tags: [OpenAI,RAG, LangChain, FAISS, GPT-3.5, Vector Search, PDF QA, Document Chatbot, Streamlit, Embeddings, NLP, LLM, Gen AI]
 ---
 In this project, we build an interactive chatbot that allows users to upload and query their favorite books or PDF documents using natural language, combining document parsing, semantic search, and OpenAI's GPT model to deliver accurate, context-aware answers.
-We named it Chat with Books You Love to reflect its goal of making reading more conversational and accessible.
+We named it **Chat with Books You Love** to reflect its goal of making reading more conversational and accessible.

-**Chat with Books You Love (Gen AI)** is an intelligent document-based chatbot designed to help users interact with their favorite books, research papers, or reports in a natural and intuitive way.
+**Chat with Books You Love** is an intelligent document-based chatbot designed to help users interact with their favorite books, research papers, or reports in a natural and intuitive way.
 Leveraging Retrieval-Augmented Generation (RAG), the system allows users to ask questions about the content of a PDF and receive accurate, context-aware answers in real time.
 This project demonstrates how to build such a system using OpenAI, LangChain, and FAISS, offering a robust foundation for custom knowledge assistants.

 ---